Vishusharma296/Measurement_Systems/README.md

 - Backend logic for FSA, HSA and other Time-series data analysis functions will be implemented in Python/JavaScript.
 - Initial data manipulation and visualization will be done using Python and Jupyter Notebooks
 - GUI implementation will be done on rpi for interaction with the measurement system (HTML5 or React based) in the later prototypes 2,3 ....
-- Experiments with system architechture will be done by trying and changing communication protocols- (MQTT, HTTP Restful APIs), sensor data logging system (CSV, PostgreSQL, InfluxDB), Data Visualization System (Jupyter notebooks, PowerBI, HTML GUI based pages)
+- Experiments with system architechture will be done by trying and changing communication protocols- (MQTT, HTTP Restful APIs), sensor data logging system (CSV, PostgreSQL, InfluxDB), Data Visualization System (Jupyter notebooks, PowerBI, HTML/React based GUI)

 ### Measurement System | Phase 1 | Prototype - 1 | System Architechture